voucherifyio/commerce-tools-integration/README.md

 * by [email](https://www.voucherify.io/contact-support)

 For more tutorials and full API reference, visit Voucherify [Developer Hub](https://docs.voucherify.io).

+## Final words

+We believe that the commercetools setup can vary between implementations and integration requirements may differ in each case.
+Because of that, we distributed integration between Voucherify and commercetools as an open source application so that everyone can download, host, and adjust the solution to their unique business requirements.

 ## Licence
 [MIT](./LICENSE.md) Copyright (c) 2022 voucherify.io